Catrionamcd/ViewsIt-Site/TEST.md

 *Pass/Fail:* **Pass**

 *User Story*
-* As an owner of a channel the ability to approve channel posts.
+* As an owner of a channel the ability to approve/unapprove channel posts.

 *Steps Taken*
 1. Choose Channel Manage option from navigation bar.